What are you looking for?

 Why it matters: Strong home-school partnerships enhance student success.
 When parents and teachers work together, students benefit.

-• icon Published Parent-School Partnership Handbook
+• Published Parent-School Partnership Handbook

-• icon Launched quarterly parent town halls
+• Launched quarterly parent town halls

-• icon Enhanced parent communication platforms
+• Enhanced parent communication platforms

-• icon Increased parent volunteer and engagement opportunities
+• Increased parent volunteer and engagement opportunities

 Experience the AWS Difference